 The Regional Supreme Court’s resolution will be final and will not be subject to any further appeal.

 The proceedings are mainly conducted in writing, the writs consisting in the exequatur application and the opposition writ to be filed by the defendant, towards which the applicant might also be given the chance to submit its written observations.

 Having said that, the Court can also convene the parties to a hearing for the submission of evidences in support of each party’s arguments, as well as the formulation of opening and closing statements.

-The normal duration of such proceedings can be estimated between 6 and 9 months, depending on the circumsntances and complexity of the case.
+The normal duration of such exequatur procedure can be estimated between 6 and 9 months, depending on the circumstances and complexity of the case.

 Meanwhile, provisional measures may be issued at the request of the applicant.

 Enforcement proceedings after the exequatur of arbitral awards in Spain